Frequently Asked Questions

 Stand-up paddleboarding (SUP) and kayaking are both watersports that rely on the user to paddle for propulsion.
 In a kayak, the user sits down with feet away from the body facing forward.
 On a SUP, there are several diferent positions.
 The most common, is standing up with feet shoulder-width apart and even along the centerline of the board to maintain balance.
 Other variations include kneeling on the board or laying face-down to paddle as a surfer would.
 The paddlling motion is similar to a canoe stroke but the SUP paddle is longer.

 Paddleboards are easier to carry by one person, easier to get back on after falling off of and a better workout than a kayak.
-However, a kayak is a little bit more laid back and can handle rougher conditions than a SUP.
+However, a kayak is a little bit more laid back and can handle rougher conditions and higher winds than a SUP can.

 + How long has paddleboarding been around?